MercyNJ/AirBnB_clone_v4/README.md

+0x06.
+AirBnB clone - Web dynamic
+Python
+Front-end
+JavaScript

+The AirBnB clone - Web dynamic - It is a project that builds on existing codebase , of the parts that we have handled before of the AirBnb Clone project.

+Learning Objectives of this specific web dynamic version are:
+    How cool it is to request your own API
+    How to modify an HTML element style
+    How to get and update an HTML element content
+    How to modify the DOM
+    How to make a GET request with JQuery Ajax
+    How to make a POST request with JQuery Ajax
+    How to listen/bind to DOM events
+    How to listen/bind to user events

+The rest of the info covers the previoulsy done aspects of the project as a whole:

 # AirBnB Clone - The Console
 The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
 The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
 A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.